lsps9150414/react-native-redux-easy-router/README.md

 ## Roadmap
 - [x] Customizable navBar/TabBar styles
 - [x] Hide TabBar by giving a control prop
+- [ ] Provide option to display TabBar at the top
 - [ ] Provide option to control whether to keep tab scenes mounted when not focused
 - [ ] Support getting navBar button onPress handler from scenes
 - [ ] [Android] Double press back button to quit app